The estate planning process

 Because we work on a fixed fee and retainer model, we seek open communication with you.
 We don’t charge our clients for calls or emails because the more we understand about you and your needs, the more likely we are to develop legal strategies that accomplish your objectives.

-From the initial consultation to the signing meeting, it typically takes about two weeks to complete a comprehensive living trust-based estate plan package for an individual or couple.
-A will-based estate plan package is often ready in less than a week.
+From the initial consultation to the signing meeting, it typically takes about 2-4 weeks to complete a comprehensive living trust-based estate plan package for an individual or couple.
+A will-based estate plan package is often ready in about 2 weeks.
 Rush services are available if you need a simple estate plan or particular document in a day or two.

 Our planning process starts with a complimentary initial consultation meeting to discuss your specific goals and needs.
 During our meeting, we will answer your questions and outline various estate planning options to achieve your goals.
 If, after our meeting, we agree to proceed with the preparation of an estate plan, we sign an engagement agreement and a deposit equal to one-half of the agreed-upon flat-fee is paid.